adrianandon/auv_simulation/README.md

 # auv_simulation
-Simple Simulation for an AUV
+A simple simulation for an AUV (Autonomus Underwater Vehicle).